How to make a complaint about High Speed Two (HS2) Ltd’s service.

 We will contact you, within 5 working days, to confirm receipt of your complaint and provide you with a case reference number.
 We aim to provide a full response within 20 working days but will strive to provide this sooner whenever possible.
-Our Corporate Complaints Procedure consists of two internal stages and two external stages; these are:
+Our corporate complaints procedure consists of 2 internal stages and 2 external stages; these are:

-Sending your complaint directly to the Chief Executive may delay the handling of your complaint so you should always make contact via the Helpdesk.
-If you are unhappy with the stage one outcome, please get back in touch with the Helpdesk and let us know why you are unhappy with the decision and what you think we can do further to help.
+Sending your complaint directly to the Chief Executive may delay the handling of your complaint so we always recommend making contact via the helpdesk.
+If you are unhappy with the stage 1 outcome, please get back in touch with the helpdesk.
+Let us know why you are unhappy with the decision and what you think we can do further to help.

-3: Department for Transport’s (DfT’s) Independent Complaints Assessor (ICA) – Stage Three
+Stage 3: Department for Transport’s (DfT’s) Independent Complaints Assessor (ICA)

-If you are unhappy with the final response provided by the Chief Executive, you may get back in touch with the Helpdesk to ask to refer your complaint to the ICA.
+If you are unhappy with the final response provided by the Chief Executive, you may get back in touch with the helpdesk and ask to refer your complaint to the ICA.
 The ICA will carry out an independent review of the case and then advise both parties on the outcome of their decision.

-4: Parliamentary and Health Services Ombudsman (PHSO) – Stage Four
+Stage 4: Parliamentary and Health Services Ombudsman (PHSO)

-After review by the ICA, you may seek advice from any Member of Parliament (MP) to ask them to refer your complaint to the PHSO.
+After review by the ICA, you may seek advice from any Member of Parliament (MP) and ask them to refer your complaint to the PHSO.